-You’ll know that you’ve been automatically enrolled if you get your Medicare card in the mail 3 months before you turn 65 or during your 25th month of disability.
+You’ll know that you’ve been automatically enrolled if you get your Medicare card in the mail three months before you turn 65 or during your 25th month of disability.

-If you’re not auto enrolled, you can sign up during your Initial Enrollment Period (IEP).
+If you’re not automatically enrolled, you can sign up during your Initial Enrollment Period (IEP).
 Your IEP lasts 7 months and is made up of the three months before and after your 65th birthday and your birthday month.
 You can also sign up for Medicare Part A and Part B during the General Enrollment Period (GEP), which runs from January 1 to March 31 each year.
 Another difference between Medicare Part A and B is that if you don’t sign up for Part B during your IEP, you will most likely pay a late enrollment penalty for the entire time you have Part B coverage.

 Medicare Special Enrollment Periods

 Outside of the IEP and GEP, you can also enroll in Medicare Parts A and B (as well as the other Medicare parts) during Special Enrollment Periods (SEPS) if you experience a qualifying life event.
-There are several types of life events that qualify as SEPs for Original Medicare and SEPs for Medicare Part C and Part D. Some examples are below.
+There are several types of life events that qualify as SEPs for Original Medicare, Medicare Part C, and Medicare Part D. Some examples are below.

 What Is Medicare Part C?

-The first thing to know about Medicare Part C, also called Medicare Advantage, is that it includes both Medicare Part A and Part B benefits (except hospice care, but Original Medicare covers that for people with Medicare Advantage).
-Plans also include additional benefits, such as nursing home and assisted living facility care, prescription drugs, vision, hearing, and dental coverage.
-In most cases, Medicare Advantage plans have in-network doctors you can visit to pay a lower cost.
-But you can go out of network and pay more if you have a plan such as a Medicare Advantage PPO.
+The first thing to know about Medicare Part C (also called Medicare Advantage) is that it includes both Medicare Part A and Part B benefits (except hospice care, but Original Medicare covers that for people with Medicare Advantage).
+Plans can also include additional benefits, such as nursing home and assisted living facility care, prescription drugs, vision, hearing, and dental coverage.
+In most cases, Medicare Advantage plans have networks of doctors and hospitals, much like employer-provided insurance plans.

 Enrolling in Medicare Part C